SystemsApproach/sdn/switch.rst

 The two leftmost examples exist today, and represent the canonical layers for programmable and fixed-function ASICs, respectively.
-The middle example is purely hypothetical, but it illustrate that it is possible to define a P4-based stack even for a fixed-function pipeline (and by implication, control it using P4Runtime).
+The middle example is purely hypothetical, but it illustrates that it is possible to define a P4-based stack even for a fixed-function pipeline (and by implication, control it using P4Runtime).
 The fourth example also exists today, and is how Broadcom ASICs conform to the